Q: How long have you been a genealogist?

 Q: Do you have any special training or are you certified?

-A: I earned a Certificate in Genealogical Research from Boston University in 2013.
-I attend seminars and webinars to stay abreast of developments in the field.
+A: I hold a Certificate in Genealogical Research from Boston University which I acquired in 2013.
+I continue to attend seminars and webinars in an effort to stay abreast of developments in the field.
 I am also a member of the Association of Professional Genealogists which has an annual continuing education requirement which I exceed each year.
+In 2018, I earned certification as a Kentucky Scholar from the Kentucky Arts Council which resulted in a much better understanding of story and how to tell one effectively.

 Q: How long will the research take?